ThechoosenGuyRSA/ThechoosenGuyRSA/README.md

-- 👋 Hi, I’m @ThechoosenGuyRSA
+- 👋 Hi, I’m @¥azx
-- 👀 I’m interested in ...music
+- 👀 I’m interested in ...in the vibes and pleasure around here
-- 🌱 I’m currently learning ...seeking platform to contribute in
+- 🌱 I’m currently learning ...and just seeking
-- 💞️ I’m looking to collaborate on ...youtu.be, amuse
+- 💞️ I’m looking to collaborate anywhere
 - 📫 How to reach me ...0607204992
 - 😄 Pronouns: ...that guy
 - ⚡ Fun fact: ...life is good